squidfunk/mkdocs-material/docs/tutorials/blogs/basic.md

     We also have a [tutorial on navigation] that shows you how to change the automatically created navigation and integrate the blog into your existing navigation structure.
-It shows how to create secondary nagigation, produce author pages, and control pagination.
+It shows how to create secondary navigation, produce author pages, and control pagination.

 [tutorial on navigation]: navigation.md